ziyiz/DIY-Sim-Racing-FFB-Pedal-Customed/README.md

 - [ ] Add automatic system identification of pedal response
 - [ ] Add model-predictive-control to the ESP code for the improved pedal response
 - [ ] Add field to invert motor and losdcell direction
-- [ ] send joystick data to simhub plugin and provide data as vJoy gamecontroller
+- [x] send joystick data to simhub plugin and provide data as vJoy gamecontroller
-- [ ] check sebastiand issue eith sticking gas pedal
 - [ ] allow effects to move stepper beyond configured max/min position, but not the measured homing positions.